 What is the story of St Joachim and Anne?

-The story of Joachim and Anna starts from the fact that they were both very faithful.
+The story of Joachim and Anna starts with the fact that they are both very faithful.
 And they were attached to moral values and community life.
 They respected ancient Jewish traditions, helped the poorest around them, and one-third of their wealth went to the temple.
 Unfortunately, in their youth, they failed to have children, and as time passed, people began to despise them.
 Joachim and Anna prayed daily that they would have a son and a real family.
 But their prayers were late in coming true.

 Years passed, and they grew older, but they never lost hope.
 Unfortunately, the community turned them away, and the rabbis in the temple refused to receive their offerings.
 Seeing that the two were failing to have a family until God gave them the blessing of being the grandparents of the Highest.